"We also have our social imagination: the capacity to invent

 society, on the streets where we live, in our schools." – Maxine Greene

-The Massachusetts Cultural Council has been a leader in supporting Creative Youth Development over the past 21 years, providing more than $10m of support to programs that infuse the arts with the principles of youth development, empowering a generation of young people to find their voice and contribute to their communities.
-As we move forward in our support for this work we want to make visible the contributions that young people make to their communities in the arts, sciences and humanities by providing support directly to young people to create and share their work in a public setting.
+The Mass Cultural Council has been a leader in supporting Creative Youth Development over the past 22 years, providing more than $10m of support to programs that infuse the arts with the principles of youth development, empowering a generation of young people to find their voice and contribute to their communities.
+As we move forward in our support for this work we want to make visible the contributions that young people make to their communities in the arts, sciences, and humanities by providing support directly to young people to create and share their work in a public setting.

-Amplify grants provide support of $500 to $1,000 for projects designed and executed by young people in programs currently supported by MCC’s Youthreach and SerHacer programs.
+Amplify grants provide support up to $1,000 for projects designed and executed by young people in programs currently supported by Mass Cultural Council’s Youthreach and SerHacer programs.
 The grants support the creation of work by young people in the arts, sciences, or humanities that demonstrates the capacity they have to be a visible and audible part of developing safe and thriving communities throughout the Commonwealth.
 These projects can be connected to the funded SerHacer or YouthReach programming, but must be recognizable as a distinct project led by the youth applicant.

 Proposals for Amplify grants should come from young people (participants or project leaders) and must include the Amplify Application Form and the Application Project Narrative.
 Projects can be connected to the funded SerHacer or YouthReach programming but must be recognizable as a distinct project led by the youth applicant.